cent2sat/Cent2Sat/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development environment running.

-Perform this step is you have git installed.
+Perform this step if you have git installed.

 ```
 git clone https://github.com/JackoPR1/Cent2Sat.git